MSIA/2021-msia423-chang-christina-project/README.md

 #### Test connection to the database

-You should be able to connect to a sql session with the following command (remember to build the docker image first):
+You should be able to connect to a sql session with the following command:

 ```bash
 docker run -it --rm \